NogiRuka/telegram-bot-template-donBarbos/README.md

 ├── bot # Source code for Telegram Bot
 │   ├── __init__.py
 │   ├── __main__.py # Main entry point to launch the bot
-│   ├── analytics/ # Interaction with analytics services (e.g., Amplitude or Google Analytics)
+│   ├── analytics/ # Interaction with analytics services (e.g., PostHog or Google Analytics)
 │   ├── cache/ # Logic for using Redis cache
 │   ├── core/ # Settings for application and other core components │   ├── database/ # Database functions and SQLAlchemy Models